-It's obvious from the horror stories and statistics of reported homophobic violence that—though the UK is edging toward total legal parity for LGBT people—socially, we're still found wanting.
+It's obvious from the horror stories and statistics of reported homophobic violence that – though the UK is edging towards total legal parity for LGBT people – socially we're still found wanting.
 Particularly with regards to the transgender community.
 Despite this, there are those both queer and straight who feel visibility is no longer a necessity and that it's time we moved beyond the labels entirely.
 People who feel that now we have marriage, the battle is essentially won.
 That Pride's political relevance is redundant; LGBT-specific award ceremonies are segregationist; and sexuality and gender don't matter.

-Rather than celebrating the usual mix of out celebrities, charity CEOs, and benevolent corporations (because where would the LGBT movement be without Asda?), the "ordinary extraordinary" were honored—those making a difference to the LGBT community at a grassroots level.
+Rather than celebrating the usual mix of out celebrities, charity CEOs and benevolent corporations (because where would the LGBT movement be without Asda?), the "ordinary extraordinary" were honoured – those making a difference to the LGBT community at a grassroots level.

 The whole thing was a spectacularly camp rejection of the idea that we're on the verge of becoming a "post-gay" society.
 I mean, it was hosted by Alan Cumming.
 Taking place at Park Lane's Grosvenor House, the event managed to avoid descending into the insincere celebrity ego massaging and corporate back-patting session that saw the British LGBT Awards so badly derided.
 Rather than the usual PR nonsense, the acceptance speeches at the Attitude Pride Awards had real substance, the night a candid and genuine tribute to the deserving.

-Matthew Naz Mahmood-Ogston—celebrated for setting up the Naz and Matt Foundation, which helps LGBT individuals to work through issues, particularly where religion is involved—talked openly about his partner's suicide, leaving the room half-filled with crying guests.
-Brighton Pride ambassador George Montague has, at 92, seen the total criminalization of homosexuality through to equal marriage and, as such, used his speech to demand the government apologize on behalf of its predecessors for making the lives of gay men hell for most of the 20th century.
+Matthew Ogden – celebrated for setting up the Naz and Matt Foundation, which helps LGBT individuals to work through issues, particularly where religion is involved – talked openly about his partner's suicide, leaving the room half-filled with crying guests.
+Brighton Pride ambassador George Montague has, at 92, seen the total criminalisation of homosexuality through to equal marriage and, as such, used his speech to demand the government apologise on behalf of its predecessors for making for the lives of gay men hell for most of the 20th century.

 Asifa Lahore, the UK's most prominent Muslim drag queen, was also one of the night's dozen award winners.
 Lahore uses drag to challenge religious views of sexuality and inspire the Asian LGBT community, particularly those whose faith has caused them to suppress their identity.
 For her efforts she's received hate mail and death threats, but even these have failed to curb her "loud and proud" mentality.
 I asked her whether she thought the kind of awards we were at still have a place in the modern landscape.

 Even in the UK, LGBT people need relatable role models.
-The younger generation especially benefits from the way publicly out figures are now "normalized" and idolized.
-Such "normalization" has been deemed so successful, there are those who feel the time has come to eliminate the "gay" adjective— for many, Tom Daley isn't a gay diver, he's simply a diver.
+The younger generation especially benefits from the way publicly out figures are now "normalised" and idolised.
+Such "normalisation" has been deemed so successful, there are those who feel the time has come to eliminate the "gay" adjective – for many, Tom Daley isn't a gay diver, he's simply a diver.
 But these prefixes are potent tools for eradicating stigma and raising awareness, particularly around misunderstood and underrepresented groups.

 "We're everywhere, and people need to see we're everywhere," says Jonathan Blake, the night's final award winner and a member of Lesbians and Gays Support the Miners, whose story was told in last year's movie Pride.
 "Not only do we need more out celebrities, what we actually need are people who are out and HIV positive.
 And it's beginning to happen.
 That's the wonderful thing about [the movie] Pride: the character Jonathan is not a victim, and that is something that really has to be celebrated."